dwzpku/ob/wiki/math/set/zfc.md

 All formulations of ZFC imply that at least one set exists.
-Kunen includes an axiom that directly asserts the existence of a set, although he notes that he does so only \"for emphasis\".
+Kunen includes an axiom that directly asserts the existence of a set, although he notes that he does so only "for emphasis".
 Its omission here can be justified in two ways.
 First, in the standard semantics of first-order logic in which ZFC is typically formalized, the [domain of discourse](domain_of_discourse "domain of discourse") must be